 One of the most beautiful countries in the world, Spain is popular among travelers for its great architecture, graceful flamenco dance, delicious food and gorgeous beaches.
-Volunteering Solutions offers conservation and community social welfare projects in the Valencia Region of Spain where volunteers can help in Marine and Coast Conservation or work with children from disadvantaged backgrounds, living in that part of the country.
-While volunteering in Valencia, you will find welcoming people who are happy to meet international volunteers and learn more about the culture & history of the place.
+Volunteering Solutions offers conservation and community social welfare projects in Valencia and Bilbao where volunteers can help in Marine and Coast Conservation, Beach Cleaning Work or work with children from disadvantaged backgrounds.
+While volunteering in Spain, you will find welcoming people who are happy to meet international volunteers and learn more about the culture & history of the place.
 It will be a fun and challenging experience where you can get immersed in the Mediterranean culture, gain first hand work experience, learn new skills and meet new people.
 Volunteering in Spain is an ideal option for high school/ college students as well as for backpackers and gap year travelers.

 So, what's stopping you from setting out for a Spanish holiday like never before?

 Apply Now Enquire Now